younata/coz-e/src/build_log/chapter_6.md

 - 2023-01-24: Trimmed reinforcement layups.
 Prepared to install aft landing gear bulkhead.
 - 2023-01-25: Installed aft landing gear bulkhead.
 Prepared lower part of forward landing gear bulkhead.
 - 2023-01-26: Installed forward landing gear bulkhead.
+- 2023-01-27: Drilled matching holes from forward landing gear bulkhead into aft landing gear bulkhead.
+Installed the lower piece of the permanent firewall.
+- 2023-01-29: Added reinforcement layups to the landing gear attach bulkheads and F-28.
+- 2023-02-01: Rotated the fuselage to be right-side-up.
+- 2023-02-03: Installed the upper piece of the forward landing gear bulkhead.
+Added reinforcement layups to the forward side of the front seatback.
+- 2023-02-04: Added layups to join the 2 parts of the forward landing gear bulkhead on the forward side.
+There were issues in this layup discovered after cure.
+- 2023-02-07: Prepared forward landing gear bulkhead for repair.
+- 2023-02-08: Moved fuselage onto sawhorses, disassembled table used for fuselage assembly.
+- 2023-02-09: Added repair layups to forward landing gear bulkhead.
+- 2023-02-10: Rotated fuselage back to upside-down.
+- 2023-02-11: Added reinforcement/joining layups to the aft side of the forward landing gear bulkhead.
+Joined & glassed internal pieces of the seatback brace.
+Floxed them to one side of the seatback brace.
+- 2023-02-12: Joined pieces for the conduit duct.
+- 2023-02-13: Floxed other side of seatback brace in place.
+Floxed safety harness in place in the conduit duct.
+- 2023-02-16: Laid up 7-ply UNI layup over the safety harness mounting point in the conduit duct.
+- 2023-02-17: Glassed the outside edges of the front seatback.
+- 2023-02-18: Glassed the outside of the conduit duct.
+- 2023-02-20: Removed the firewall & prepared for reinstall.
+Joined the heat duct and the front seatback.